frougon/pythondialog/README.rst

 **Note:**

-  Currently, generation of the pythondialog Manual with `Sphinx`_ has only been tested, and is only supported with the reference implementation, on Python 3.
-As a consequence, the package containing this file may be fine to read or grep through the ``.rst`` files;
-  however, if compilation of said ``.rst`` files with `Sphinx`_ doesn't work, it is currently not considered a bug---simply download the reference implementation if you want to do that.
+  Generation of the pythondialog Manual with `Sphinx`_ has only been tested, and is only supported with the reference implementation of pythondialog (i.e., currently, on Python 3).
+As a consequence, the package containing this file may be fine to read or grep through the ``.rst`` files; however, if compilation of said ``.rst`` files with `Sphinx`_ on Python 2 doesn't work, it is not considered a bug---simply download the reference implementation if you want to do that.

 To generate the documentation yourself from ``dialog.py`` and the sources in the ``doc`` directory, first make sure you have `Sphinx`_ and